-What people don’t consider is that you can make voluntary repayments to the mortgage – including repaying the interest.
+What people don’t consider is that you can make voluntary repayments to the reverse mortgage – including repaying the interest.

-So what you can do is set up a manual repayment every month to pay the interest on your mortgage.
+So what you can do is set up a manual repayment every month to pay the interest on your reverse mortgage.
 That way, exactly the same as with a HELOC, the balance owing will never increase as you are covering the interest.
 You are basically ‘creating’ a Home Equity Line Of Credit by doing this.

 We call this ‘The Reverse Mortgage Home Equity Line Of Credit’ (RMHELOC).
 Such a product doesn’t exist, you are manually creating it by making this voluntary payment of the interest each month.

 With a ‘RMHELOC’ you get all the benefits of a Home Equity Line Of Credit with none of the down-side…